-Good writing is inexorably tied to expansive reading.
-Teaching students good writing often hinges on finding examples of craft and voice that students can engage with and read deeply.
-Graphic novels can be a powerful way to provide students with opportunities to witness and experience stories, but they are also another way to see and study craft.
-By studying everything from significant historical events written as memoirs to fantastical stories, students can closely read and learn how language and images work together to create strong narratives.
+Teaching students about taking others' perspectives and understanding the ways others overcome obstacles is a key element to middle school curricula.
+Graphic novels can be a powerful way to provide students with opportunities to witness and experience protagonists' struggles and triumphs.
+Heroes can be thought of as part of historically significant events, such as growing up as a refugee or the forced incarceration of Japanese Americans.
+But there are important perspectives and triumphs in smaller, personal stories as well.
+Instead of always thinking about heroes as placed "Once upon a time, long ago and far away," teachers can bring more contemporary perspectives into the middle school classroom.
 These graphic novels will engage students with stories from communities that are often left unexplored.
-Students see themselves reflected, and they can see into others' lives and experiences.
 Students must take in all the compelling layers when reading stories in graphic form, including how authors and illustrators communicate emotions, mood, and actions through color, line and using backgrounds to carry more of the narrative weight.

-■ GRAPHIC NOVEL EXPLORATION
+GRAPHIC NOVEL EXPLORATION